rahulsingh-17/Alloy-Optimizer-Demo/README.md

 This project focuses on predicting the optimal alloy composition for **copper-based alloys** based on user-defined mechanical and electrical property requirements.

+## Web Application

+A web-based interface has been developed for this project.

+CuAlloy_Optimiser.html
+alloy_nlp_ui.html

 ## Overview

 The system uses machine learning models to recommend alloy compositions that best match desired target properties, including: